SpongePowered/SpongeDocs/source/plugin/data/customdata.rst

 .. tip::

-    You are able to register multiple keys for a single custom data for accessing specific parts of your data.
+    You can register a key for a specific element within a DataSerializable

 Data Store
 ==========